-On 23 January 2009, the Group entered into a tenancy agreement (the "Tenancy Agreement") with Ms. Chan Oi Mo ("Ms. Chan"), pursuant to which the Group agreed to pay Ms. Chan the rental charge of the Premises located in Unit 1L and 1K of Block A6, Xili Residences, Tang Lang Village, Nam Shan District, Shenzhen, PRC.
-The lease term lasts for 14 months commencing from 1 February 2009.
-Prior to the expiry of the Tenancy Agreement on 31 March 2010, on 22 March 2010, the Company has entered into a new tenancy agreement with Ms. Chan to renew the term of the Tenancy Agreement for three years from 1 April 2010 to 31 March 2013 (both days inclusive) subject to the terms and conditions of the new tenancy agreement.
+On 22 March 2010, the Group entered into a tenancy agreement (the "Tenancy Agreement") with Ms. Chan Oi Mo ("Ms. Chan"), pursuant to which the Group agreed to pay Ms. Chan the rental charge of the Premises located in Unit 1L and 1K of Block A6, Xili Residences, Tang Lang Village, Nam Shan District, Shenzhen, PRC.
+The lease term lasts for three years commencing from 1 April 2010.
+Prior to the expiry of the Tenancy Agreement on 31 March 2013, the Company has entered into a new tenancy agreement with Ms. Chan to renew the term of the Tenancy Agreement for three years from 1 April 2013 to 31 March 2016 (both days inclusive) subject to the terms and conditions of the new tenancy agreement on 12 March 2013.